Seven Pounds: Critical reception

 The film received generally negative reviews from critics.
-Rotten Tomatoes gave the film a rating of 27% based upon a sample of 195 reviews with an average rating of 4.7/10.
+Rotten Tomatoes gave the film a rating of 26% based upon a sample of 191 reviews with an average rating of 4.7/10.
 The website's critics consensus reads, "Grim and morose, Seven Pounds is also undone by an illogical plot."
 On Metacritic, the film has a weighted average score of 36 out of 100 based on reviews from 33 critics, indicating "generally unfavorable reviews".

 Variety's film reviewer Todd McCarthy predicted that the movie's climax "will be emotionally devastating for many viewers, perhaps particularly those with serious religious beliefs," and characterized the film as an "endlessly sentimental fable about sacrifice and redemption that aims only at the heart at the expense of the head."
 A. O. Scott, writing for The New York Times, said that the movie "may be among the most transcendently, eye-poppingly, call-your-friend-ranting-in-the-middle-of-the-night-just-to-go-over-it-one-more-time crazily awful motion pictures ever made."

 Positive reviews singled out Dawson's performance.
 Richard Corliss wrote in Time that Dawson gives "a lovely performance," while Mick LaSalle of the San Francisco Chronicle noted that Dawson's performance "shows once again that she has it in her to be the powerhouse."
 Roger Ebert of the Chicago Sun Times commented on the fact that the audience is kept completely out of the loop as to what Ben is doing, comparing the film to Jean-Pierre Melville's Le Samouraï, pointing out how he "finds this more interesting than a movie about a man whose nature and objectives are made clear in the first five minutes, in a plot that simply points him straight ahead."

 Home media

 The film was released on DVD on March 31, 2009, by Sony Pictures Home Entertainment.
 The film is also available to rent or buy on the PlayStation Network in standard or high-definition format.
-As of 16 July 2012, in North American DVD sales, the film has grossed US $28,812,423.
+As of 16 July 2012, in North American DVD sales, the film grossed US$28,812,423.